Harnaut: Transport and connectivity

 Harnaut railway station is the main railway station of the city, under Danapur Division of the East Central Railway zone.
-Harnaut is connected with the major cities in India like New Delhi, Mughalsarai, Lucknow, Asansol, Howrah by the Howrah-Delhi Main Linewith daily passenger, express and super fast trains services.
+Harnaut is connected with the major cities in India like New Delhi, Mughalsarai, Lucknow, Asansol, Howrah by the Howrah-Delhi Main Line with daily passenger, express and super fast trains services.
 Harnaut railway station lies on the Bakhtiyarpur-Gaya main line.
 This is firstly Bakhtiyarpur-Rajgir Line and the line is being further expanded to Natesar to connect with Gaya junction via Tilaiya junction.
-A daily government bus services for Biharsharif to Barh via Harnaut.
+A daily government bus services for Biharsharif to Barh via Harnaut Bus for patna Nawada sekhpura etc are available.